PUSH PULL LEGS ROUTINE

 Then, perform the Deadlift for one heavy set of five reps.

-While it’s a super effective exercise, the deadlift has a lot of moving parts, so I’d consider it an exercise for advanced lifters.
+While it’s a super effective lift, the deadlift has a lot of moving parts, so I’d consider it an exercise for advanced lifters.
 With that said, you can become an advanced lifter by focusing on proper form and execution.

 To ensure progress, add an appropriate amount of weight to your next workout.